The Science-Proven Hack to Fix Your Sleep and Anxiety Problems

 Moreover, DB can improve cardiorespiratory fitness in patients with heart failure.
 However, the overall effectiveness of DB in clinical practice remains uncertain due to the limited quality of existing studies.

-Caution: This technique can cause deep relaxation and drowsiness, so always do it while sitting or lying down to prevent dizziness.
+This technique may cause lightheadedness the first time, so always do it while sitting or lying down.
 If you have respiratory issues or other health concerns, consult a doctor before starting.

 Some Reddit users share their personal experience with the said technique.